US STOCKS-Wall St falls on simmering Greece worries, tepid data

 Nonfarm payrolls increased 223,000 last month, below the 230,000 that economists polled by Reuters had expected.

-Aguilar added that people were trying to understand how the payroll numbers may affect the timing for when the Federal Reserve makes its first interest rate hike in almost a decade.
+Aguilar added that people were trying to understand how the payroll numbers may affect the way the Fed may act in September.

-The Fed has said it will raise rates only if it sees a sustained economic recovery.
+The Fed, which has kept short-term rates near zero since December 2008, has said it will raise rates only if it sees a sustained economic recovery.
 An interest rate hike could increase borrowing costs for companies.

-The utilities sector was the best performer in the S&P with a 1.2 percent rise.
-That sector has been battered with a 10.7 percent decline so far this year as investors have been anticipating an interest rate hike.
+“It is a slightly disappointing payroll number.
+If anything, it buys the Fed a little more time before the first rate hike,” said Wilmer Stith, a fixed income portfolio manager at Wilmington Trust in Baltimore.

-Trading volume remained low ahead of the long weekend as markets will remain closed on Friday in observance the Independence Day holiday.
+Trading volume remained low ahead of the long weekend as markets will remain closed on Friday to observance the Independence Day holiday.

+UnitedHealh Group was down 2 percent, making it the biggest drag on the Dow.

-Xoom Corp shares jumped 21.6 percent to $25.18 the day after PayPal, eBay’s payments division, said it would buy the digital money transfer provider.
-EBay rose 1.7 percent.
+Xoom Corp shares jumped 22 percent to $25.24 a day after PayPal, eBay’s payments division, said it would buy the digital money transfer provider.
+EBay rose nearly 1.4 percent.

-The benchmark S&P 500 index was posting 17 new 52-week highs and 8 new lows; the Nasdaq Composite was recording 45 new highs and 70 new lows.
-(Editing by Saumyadeb Chakrabarty and Chizu Nomiyama)
+The S&P 500 index showed 17 new 52-week highs and 7 new lows, while the Nasdaq recorded 43 new highs and 66 new lows.
+(Editing by Saumyadeb Chakrabarty)